AnttiPolvivaara/loki/_pages/frontpage.md

 This site is an experiment on couple of things:

-1. It serves as an log of all the projects and works that I am part of
+1. It serves as an log of all the projects and works that I am part of.
+I  aim to write simplistic illustrations about the works and their conclusions rather than re-writing the articles/project descriptions
 2. It works as homepage and professional portfolio.
 Please see the [About me](about.md) section.
+3. A place where I can write my thoughts about interesting (to me) topics related to my work
-3. Experiment on building and hosting a website for free.
+4. Experiment on building and hosting a website for free.
 This site has been built using Github pages with the defaul "Minima" theme.
 I have no previous experience on working with html and css so this a study on that aswell.

 Please check out below the stuff I have been up to!